Kaymo1990/Github-CV/README.md

 #### Client management
 I worked within the **financial sales and analytics** department at **Bloomberg** as an **equity specialist** which involved proactively organising visits to client offices.
 This consisted of what the client's workflow looks like and how we can leverage the different products available to optimise their workflow.
-I would need to liaise with the developers to integrate these **solutions** to feedback and bugs reported by clients during visits.
-Through this approach I was able to win awards for my proactive work on product campaigns, in addition to |**winning a quarterly award** for fastest client resolutions.
+I would need to liaise with the developers to integrate these **solutions**, through feedback and bugs reported by clients during visits.
+Through this approach I was able to win awards for my proactive work on product campaigns, in addition to **winning a quarterly award** for fastest client resolutions.

 #### Teaching and training
 During my time on the **Teach First Leadership Development Program**, I was tasked with producing results which met government benchmarks for both my **GCSE and A-level students**.